 In this way you can create pages with only content or special pages with additional features.

 At the base of X3 CMS there is an MVC framework.
 X4Core_core calls the controller and executes the method, the method calls the template and populates the view.

 All interactions with the database (queries) are in the model that inherited some methods to perform with ease the most common queries.

 Typically the result of the query is passed directly to the view, sometimes can be required to do complex manipulations so you have ad hoc methods in the controller or in the model or you can use helpers calls.
 Helpers are libraries with static methods.

 X4Utils_helper.php is a library that contains the methods used in the presentation of the pages of CMS, other helpers are more specialized: X4Form_helper, X4Validation_helper, X4Files_helper and so on.

-Additional features are implemented through libraries, for example: /system/libraries/phpmailer to send email.
-Libraries are typically carried out by third, to integrate them into the CMS there is a file that performs the necessary import and/or initialization for example /system/libraries/phpmailer_library.php.
+Additional features are implemented through libraries (usually installed with Composer), for example: mPDF to create PDF files.
+Libraries are typically carried out by third, to integrate them into the CMS there is a file that performs the necessary import and/or initialization for example /system/libraries/restler_library.php.

 One of the strenghts of X3 CMS is the form handling.
 You can create very complex forms with complex validation rules.